 The Company reports its financial results in two reportable business segments: Grid and Wind.
-In accordance with ASC 280, Segment Reporting, the Company aggregates four operating segments into one reporting segment for financial reporting purposes due to their similar operating and financial characteristics.
+In accordance with ASC 280, Segment Reporting, the Company aggregates four operating segments into one the Grid reporting business segment for financial reporting purposes due to their similar operating and financial characteristics.
 The Company's operating segments reflect the way in which internally-reported financial information is used to make decisions and allocate resources.